 Statement of Institutional Effectiveness

-With the goal of trying to provide the best student learning outcome and to measure the effectiveness of Central Seminary’s education.
-Central tracks graduation rates and ministry placement to quantify the work of the seminary.
+With the goal of trying to provide the best student learning outcome and to measure the effectiveness of Central Seminary’s education, Central tracks graduation rates and ministry placement to quantify the work of the seminary.

-The graduation rate measures the percentage of students whole enroll in a particular year and finish their degree in the normally allotted time.
+The graduation rate measures the percentage of students who enroll in a particular year and finish their degree in the normally allotted time.
 This differs for each degree program.
-Of those students who started the MDiv program fall of 2011, 50% graduated by the spring of 2017.
+Of those students who started the MDiv program in the fall of 2011, 50% graduated by the spring of 2017.
 For the class of 2016, our graduation rate was 100% as all of students who began in 2010 graduated by 2016.

 The placement rate measures the student’s success in job placement following graduation.
 Like the graduation rate, there are a number of student specific issues that affect this rate.
 Of the students who graduated in the spring of 2017 with their MDiv, 100% found placement in pastoral ministry.
 Concerning our 2016 graduating class, 80% found placement in pastoral ministry with 20% pursuing further education.